OfflineBot/home-manager/README.md

 `git clone -b testing https://github.com/OfflineBot/nixos.git`

-and put the contents into a folder where its easily accessible. what always do:
+and put the contents into a folder where its easily accessible. what i always do:

 `mkdir -p ~/System` <br>
 `cp ./nixos/* ~/System`